smlng/bgp-hijack-demo/README.md

 ## further notes

-Using Debian, the quagga daemons are installed to `/usr/lib/quagga`; this directory is not in PATH environment, so `bgpd` is not found automatically.
+Using Debian, the quagga daemons are installed to `/usr/lib/quagga`; this directory is not in `PATH` environment, so `bgpd` is not found automatically.

-The binray of BGPmon will be installed to `/usr/local/bin/bgpmon` by default, which typically is within the PATH environment variable.
+The binary of BGPmon will be installed to `/usr/local/bin/bgpmon` by default, which typically is within the PATH environment variable.

 More information and details on the demo setup can be found in the `SETUP.md`.